wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 Testing plugins requires slightly different approaches depending on the `mixin` attribute defined in the plugin's main component.

-Below is a simple plugin called `timeAgo` that extends CFWheels' `timeAgoInWords` view helper by appending "ago" to the function's return value.
+Below is a simple plugin called `timeAgo` that extends Wheels' `timeAgoInWords` view helper by appending "ago" to the function's return value.
 Take note of the `mixin="controller"` argument as this will play a part in how we test the plugin.

 ```java
 component mixin="controller" {